Cikle/Cikle/README.md

-# 👋 Hello, I'm Cikle!
+# 👋 Hello, I'm Cyril Lutziger!

 Hello and welcome to my GitHub profile!
 I’m a passionate Computer Science student from Switzerland with a keen interest in application deveopement and a strong focus on design.
 Growing up bilingual in Chinese and German, with proficient English skills.